fernkit/fern/README.md

 - **Padding**: Spacing and margins around widgets
 - **Center**: Widget centering and alignment
 - **Expanded**: Flexible space distribution
+- **Sized Box**: Constrain a widget to a fixed width and height.
+- **Center**: Align a single child widget at the center of its parent.

 ### Advanced Components
 - **Slider**: Value selection with customizable ranges
 - **Progress Bar**: Visual progress indication
 - **Radio Buttons**: Single-selection option groups
 - **Dropdown**: Expandable selection menus
+- **Circular indicator**: Spinning or static indicator for loading or progress feedback.

 Learn more in the [Widget System Documentation](docs/core/widget-system.md).